-Nebraska-based Lincoln Plating, a mid-sized manufacturer, has incorporated wellness into the fabric of its organization with substantive returnsits health insurance costs are 50 percent less than the U.S. average, and the company has reaped a 6-to-1 total return on its wellness investment.
+Nebraska-based Lincoln Industries (formlery Lincoln Plating), a mid-sized manufacturer, has incorporated wellness into the fabric of its organization with substantive returnsits health insurance costs are 50 percent less than the U.S. average, and the company has reaped a 6-to-1 total return on its wellness investment.

 The firm's efforts have grown over the past 20 years to become one of the nations most recognized models for wellness, and can serve as a model on how to begin or revitalize a wellness program at your organization.

 "Last year, the average health care increase in the U.S. was 18 percent per organization," noted Dan Krick, PHR, vice president for human resources at Lincoln, a metal finishing and supply chain management company with 450 employees .
 He added that the average health care cost for tobacco uses is from $1,200 to $6,000 higher than for non-tobacco users, and that health care for obese workers costs 36 percent more than for normal-weight workers (while their medications cost 77 percent more).
 In fact, obesity costs U.S. companies an estimated $12.7 billion annually in lost and restricted workdays and physician visits.

 "The problems are real, representing significant costs, and that calls for real solutions," said Krick.
 "This is where, from an HR standpoint, we can really lead and provide a solution that's going to have a significant impact for your organization."

 Lincoln Industries has worked closely with the Wellness Council of America in developing a series of wellness initiatives.
 "We didn't immediately jump in and enjoy 50 percent savings in health care," said Krick.
 "The program's development was evolutionary, not revolutionary, with little tweaks along the way at a rate that people could digest."